RobinBarta/PINN/README.md

 ## Contact

 If you have a question or need help installing PINN or fixing a bug you have found, please contact me at: robin.barta@dlr.de

-We are happy to help and look forward to meeting you.